speedment/speedment-doc/pages/stream_fundamentals.md

     Stream.of(1, 2, 3, 4)
         .reduce(100, (a, b) -> a + b)
 ```
-Returns the value of 110 because we start with 100 and the add all the `Integer` elements in the stream.
-If the stream is empty, 100 is returned.
+Returns the value of 110 since all the `Integer` elements in the `Stream` are added to the `Integer` 100.
+If the `Stream` is empty, 100 is returned.
 ``` java
     Stream.of(1, 2, 3, 4)
         .parallel()